reactjs/react.dev/content/docs/getting-started.md

 ### API Reference {#api-reference}

 This documentation section is useful when you want to learn more details about a particular React API.
-For example, [`React.Component` API reference](/docs/react-component.html) can provide you with details on how `setState()` works, and what different lifecycle methods are useful for.
+For example, [`React.Component` API reference](/docs/react-component.html) can provide you with details on how `setState()` works, and what different hooks are useful for.

 ### Glossary and FAQ {#glossary-and-faq}